Artificial Intelligence and Unconscious Bias Risk

 Note the choice of words here.
 Algorithmic failure is not a possibility.
 It is an inevitability.
 All the remaining chapters deal with ways the adverse effects of inevitable algorithmic failure can be mitigated.

 The sixth chapter, entitled Ability and Technology, shines a light on ablism, the “ism” that garners less attention than racism and sexism.
 A discussion of digital accessibility, or the lack thereof, may make readers begin to question their own biases.
-Returning to the term “technochauvinism” Broussard explains how “[t]echnochauvinism depends on a perception that people in computer science are special, have more skills, and are smarter or more capable than other.”
+Returning to the term “technochauvinism” Broussard explains how “[t]echnochauvinism depends on a perception that people in computer science are special, have more skills, and are smarter or more capable than others.”
 The reality is that the educational curriculum for computer scientists, mathematicians and engineers fails to include ethical considerations in the training of these so-called experts.

 Chapter 7, Gender Rights and Databases.
 This is the first and only chapter where the low-tech reader may have to read more slowly and focus a bit more intently.
 Rest assured that the extra effort will be amply rewarded in the “aha” moment when the flaws of the TSA full-body scanners are explained.

-Chapters 8 (Diagnosing Racism) and 9 (An AI Told ME I Had Cancer) both discuss the medical community’s use of technology to diagnose and treat patients.
+Chapters 8 (Diagnosing Racism) and 9 (An AI Told Me I Had Cancer) both discuss the medical community’s use of technology to diagnose and treat patients.
 Experienced human beings can detect when something instinctively seems “off.”
 Algorithms lack this ability.
 These chapters underscore the rigidity of computer models as compared to the flexibility of the human mind.

 Chapter 10, Creating Public Interest in Technology.
 In this chapter, Broussard pivots from quasi-journalistic revelations to proposals for improvement.
 Specifically, “[a]uditing is a way to make sure that the public interest is being preserved in and around algorithms.”
 Audits could start with two questions: (1) asking what it means for a given algorithm to work; and (2) asking what it means for a given algorithm to fail and for whom.
 Broussard goes on to outline what a good organizational process for responsible AI would look like.
 She ends the chapter by offering a key observation.